txaopc/MSSPClient/README.md

 - Retrieve mobile user certificates
 - Create digital signatures using mobile devices

-This implementation is specifically designed for Vietnamese mobile signature infrastructure, supporting services like ViettelCA and other MSSP providers.

 ## Features

 - **Certificate Registration**: Retrieve their digital certificates